 There was a time when people spent most of their lives out of doors but today fewer than 10 percent of us see very much natural daylight, particularly during the winter months.
 Dark days, long nights and gloomy weather can result in a form of seasonal depression.
-Whether you call it the winter blues, winter depression or seasonal affective disorder (SAD), this form of natural light deficiency is officially recognized as a medical condition affecting millions of people every year.
+Whether you call it the winter blues, winter depression or seasonal affective disorder (SAD) this form of natural light deficiency is officially recognized as a medical condition affecting millions of people every year.

-People living in the northern hemisphere are most prone to winter SAD and, in general, the higher the latitude the more significant the risk of developing symptoms.
+People living in the northern hemisphere are most prone to winter SAD and, in general, the higher the latitude the more significant the risk of developing symptoms*.
 These symptoms are relatively diverse in nature and may affect people in different ways.
 Perhaps the clearest symptom is a general feeling of depressed mood.
 Energy is lacking, drowsiness during the day is common yet sleep may be problematic at night.
+Cravings for high carb or sweet foods and drinks are higher and weight gain occurs.
+Some people feel more anxious, more irritable, and less capable.
+Social contacts may suffer and physical contact in terms of intimacy may also suffer.

 A family history of depression may increase the risk of SAD symptoms.
 Studies involving genetically identical twins for example, point to genetic considerations as increasing risk by much as 30 percent.